-A number of the larger development plots (1, 2, 4 & 5 and 7) will have central back court spaces that are not suited for built development.
+Larger plots designated for residential and mixed use have the potential for a balanced approach between landscape and limited built form.
 These spaces provide an excellent opportunity to enhance the development in a number of ways.
 These spaces could create a more dispersed parking solution, provide community space for activities such as food growing, create habitat and ecological benefit such as woodland or community greenspace, or be used for rain gardens and rainwater harvesting, urban forest and forest school activities.